crbassett/Studium/collections/_translations/address-at-opening.md

-—
+---
 title: Address at the Opening of the Theological Seminary in Wauwatosa, Wis., on September 5, 1928.
 author: koehler
 translator: balge
 language: German
 issue: i21
 date: 2020-03-30
-brief: The opening address for the final seminary year in Wauwatosa, Wisconsin.
+brief: The opening address for Wisconsin Lutheran Seminary’s final year in Wauwatosa, Wisconsin.
-—
+---

 ## Preface